Ali-7800/ECE-470-Final-Project/README.md

 for their python code which helped me understand how to use the commands to interface with CoppeliaSim.

 ## Project Update 2:
+Got the UR3 robot to respond to a book passing by on a conveyor belt and created forward kinematic model
+- Defined a function to calculate the pose of the end effector from given joint angles using forward kinematics.
+- Robot detects a book on conveyor belt using ```simxGetFloatSignal``` and does a 180º rotation